swgriffith/ramblings/content/posts/aks-advanced-loadbalancing.md

 az aks get-credentials -g $RG -n kubenet-cluster
 ```

 >**NOTE:** We're creating this cluster using Availability Zones.
 While this post doesn't focus on zones, we will cover it in when we dig into services and ingress, so I'm enabling it here for future use.

 ### Deploy the sample app

 To walk through the load balancing traffic flow we'll need a set of pods distributed across nodes with an Azure Load Balancer in front.
 For the sake of testing, since we have a 3 node cluster, lets have 2 pods and for the load balancer we'll set up a Kubernetes Service of type 'LoadBalancer'.
-That will provision a public Azure Load Balancer for us in front of our pods.
+That will provision a public Azure Load Balancer for us in front of our cluster.

 ```bash
 # Create the Deployment and Service